nobu-maeda/n3xb/specs/maker-note/maker-note.md

   "content": {
     "maker_obligation": {
       "amount": <amount in integer>
       "amount_min": <minimum amount in integer.
-Use in conjunction with tag `accepts-partial_take`>
+Use in conjunction with tag `accepts-partial_take`.
+Omit if n/a>
     }

     "taker_obligation: {
       "limit_rate": <limit rate of taker currency / maker currency in 64 bit double.
-Can be empty>
+Omit if n/a>
       "market_offset_pct": <percentage offset from market price for the trade pair.
-Can be empty>
+Omit if n/a>
       "market_oracles": <list of URL of market oracles / oracle aggregation algorithm to fetch a market price.
-Can be empty>
+Omit if n/a>
     }

     "trade_details: {
       "maker_bond_pct": <integer of numerator of percentage out of 100 of the bond maker needs to pay as fraction of trade amount.
-Use in conjunction with tag `bonds-required`>
+Use in conjunction with tag `bonds-required`.
+Omit if n/a>
       "taker_bond_pct": <integer of numerator of percentage out of 100 of the bond taker needs to pay as fraction of trade amount.
-Use in conjunction with tag `bonds-required`>
+Use in conjunction with tag `bonds-required`.
+Omit if n/a>
-      "trade_timeout": <time trade needs to be completed by, used in conjunction with tag `trade-times-out`>
+      "trade_timeout": <time trade needs to be completed by, used in conjunction with tag `trade-times-out`.
+Omit if n/a>
     }

     "trade_engine_specifics: <trade engine specific arbitrary JSON>